| Written by Christian Aadal

 Any IIoT-based solution must focus on the whole process, from loading raw material onto a material carrier (or bobbin), managing the storage and staging areas, as well as the insertion of carriers into the tyre-building machine.

-Asset Agent is an efficient RTLS solution that solves all these issues: Every carrier gets outfitted with a battery-powered device – a so-called transponder – which enables the Asset Agent application software to identify, locate and communicate with every single material carrier at any given location in the production plant.
+Asset Agent is an efficient RTLS solution that solves all these issues: Every carrier gets outfitted with a battery-powered device – a so-called transponder – which enables the Asset Agent application software to identify, locate and communicate with every single material carrier at any given location in the production plant (see also: Automatic identification for optimised manufacturing).
 The solution scales up to thousands of transponders in one plant and works outdoors if required.

 The Asset Agent server application offers standard interfaces to ERP systems (e.g. SAP Extended Warehouse Management – EWM) as well as other production and material flow management systems for a seamless integration into existing IT infrastructure.